huwprosser/jarvis-mlx/README.md

 # Jarvis MLX

-A all-in-one solution to stark-level productivity running offline on your MacBook using SOTA technology and MLX, Apple's new machine learning framework optimized for Apple Silicon.
+An all-in-one solution to stark-level productivity running offline on your MacBook using SOTA technology and MLX, Apple's new machine learning framework optimized for Apple Silicon.

 Native python is required to run MLX libs:
 `python -c "import platform; print(platform.processor())"`